-Shotzberger, who graduates from Cabrini College May 20 with a degree in graphic design, is one of 12 volunteers from around the world who will work with Global Vision International on the elephant rescue project.
+Shotzberger, who graduated from Cabrini College with a degree in graphic design, is one of 12 volunteers from around the world who will work with Global Vision International on the elephant rescue project.

 In Thailand, elephants are often made to perform tricks or pose with photos for tourists, earning money for their owners, mahouts.

 “Almost every family in the village where I’ll be staying owns an elephant,” explains Shotzberger, who leaves July 26 for the two-month endeavor.
 “We’ll work with the mahouts to find alternative lifestyles for the elephants.”

 Shotzberger will stay with a host family of the Karen tribe in a remote village in northern Thailand, and also will teach English to children in and around the village.

 Living with limited electricity, using standing water in a bucket to bathe, and sleeping with a mosquito net to ward off malaria may not sound like the most glamorous start to a post-college career, but Shotzberger wouldn’t have it any other way.